virteal/l8/README.md

 ```

 There is also a trans-compiler option that takes a funny looking function and
 turns it into a task constructor.
-It's compact but you loose the ability to
+It's compact but you lose the ability to set
-set break-points in a debugger.
+break-points in a debugger.

 ```
   do_something_task = l8.compile( do_something_as_task );